You are here

 At certain locations, gloves make up a significant percentage of the waste stream, so participation in this program has a meaningful impact.
-For example, in one campus lab building, the gloves recycled equated to 8 percent of the weighed waste from the building.
+For example, in one campus building, the gloves recycled equated to 8 percent of the weighed waste from the building.
 Instead of taking up room in a landfill, recycled gloves are molded into useful items, such as shelving, storage bins, chairs, and even flower pots.

 How to Participate

 Participating units must purchase their gloves through the iBuy website at https://www.obfs.uillinois.edu/iBuy/. iBuy supports glove recycling by coordinating glove purchasing and by sponsoring the storage container where gloves are collected for recycling.

 Here’s how your facility can participate:

 - Designate one of your staff members as the contact person for program participation.

 - Obtain collection bins for your site from Sara Portillo at Kimberly-Clark (firstname.lastname@example.org) or Jordan Powers at Fisher Scientific (email@example.com).
 Alternatively, you may collect used gloves in the cardboard outer cases/boxes in which the Kimberly-Clark gloves arrive or other container of your choice.

-- When a collection bin is full, take it to the trailer behind the Physical Plant Services Building at 1501 S. Oak in Champaign, using the north gated entrance.
+- When a collection bin is full, take it to the trailer near the Physical Plant Services Building at 1501 S. Oak in Champaign, using the north gated entrance.
 Observe these safety rules when dropping off bins: